inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

    :start-at: scalar- and vector-recording disabled
    :end-before: number of hosts

-Otherwise the generated file could easily reach gigabyte size.
+Otherwise, the generated file could easily reach gigabyte size.

 In this showcase, two statistics are observed in order to demonstrate how the traffic rate (and congestion rate) at critical parts of the